CatchMe2/envase/README.md

 ## Validation Library Support

-Built on the [Standard Schema](https://standardschema.dev) specification, EnvSchema works seamlessly with any schema library that implements the spec.
+Built on the [Standard Schema](https://standardschema.dev) specification, SafeEnv works seamlessly with any schema library that implements the spec.
 See the [full list of compatible libraries](https://standardschema.dev#what-schema-libraries-implement-the-spec).

 Popular options include: